 In addition, installing a cool roof in California can also improve the durability of your roof and diminish building cooling loads as well as the urban heat island effect.

-Moreover, cool roofs can benefit both you and the environment by cutting down energy consumption.
+Moreover, cool roofs can benefit both you and the environment by cutting down on energy consumption.
 They will reduce your energy bill in addition to minimizing greenhouse gas emissions.

 6 Basic Cool Roof Types